Koha-Community/kohadocs/source/cataloging.rst

    |image684|

--  Clicking 'Edit Items' beside the item on the 'Items' tab
+-  Clicking 'Edit items' beside the item on the 'Items' tab

    |image685|